Math is Fun

 Braille

-Braille is one of the most important codes in the world - it is used by blind people to read and write.
+Braille is one of the most important codes in the world.
+It is used by blind people to read and write.

-It is easy: there are six dot positions, and the dots are raised up (so you can feel them) in special patterns.
+There are six dot positions, and the dots are raised up (so you can feel them) in special patterns.

 Each pattern of dots is a "character" (a letter or number, etc)